 On October 3, 2008, President Bush signed legislation that includes the Emergency Economic Stabilization Act of 2008 (the “Stabilization Act”) and the Tax Extenders and Alternative Minimum Tax Relief Act of 2008 (the “Tax Extenders Act”).
 The combined legislation has a significant and immediate impact on:

-- Financial institution employers and their executives Immediate impact: Financial institutions that take advantage of the program created under the Stabilization Act permitting the U.S. Treasury to purchase certain troubled mortgage-related assets held by those institutions (or possibly to purchase preferred interests in those institutions) are subject to immediate restrictions on executive compensation.
+- Financial institution employers and their executives: Financial institutions that take advantage of the program created under the Stabilization Act permitting the U.S. Treasury to purchase certain troubled mortgage-related assets held by those institutions (or possibly to purchase preferred interests in those institutions) are subject to immediate restrictions on executive compensation.

-- Offshore entities and their compensation arrangements Immediate impact: Common compensation arrangements of offshore hedge fund and other entities are considered deferred compensation and will need to be modified (during a period to be specified by the Treasury in later guidance) or the compensation will become subject to immediate taxation, plus 20% excise tax and interest penalties.
+- Offshore entities and their compensation arrangements: Common compensation arrangements of offshore hedge fund and other entities are considered deferred compensation and will need to be modified (during a period to be specified by the Treasury in later guidance) or the compensation will become subject to immediate taxation, plus 20% excise tax and interest penalties.

 The following summarizes the principal provisions of the Stabilization Act and the Tax Extenders Act that apply to executive compensation:

 A. The Stabilization Act — Financial Institution Employers

 To promote financial market stability, the Stabilization Act allows the Treasury to purchase troubled assets from financial institutions under the newly established Troubled Asset Relief Program (“TARP”), effective the date of enactment through December 31, 2009.
 The TARP program permits the Treasury to purchase mortgage-related assets of financial institutions originating on or before March 14, 2008.
 The TARP program’s immediate authority is limited to assets or instruments based on or derived from residential or commercial mortgages.